-The first and only private museum specialising in the Modernista style of Catalonia - the Museum of Catalan Modernisme (MMCAT) - opened its doors on 20 March 2010 at 48 Carrer Balmes in Barcelona.
+The first and only private museum specialising in the Modernista style of Catalonia - the Museu del Modernisme Barcelona - opened its doors on 20 March 2010 at 48 Carrer Balmes in Barcelona.

 The collection on display was begun in the 1970s, when Fernando Pinós and María Guirao acquired their first antiques and opened the Gothsland Gallery.
 Their focus on Catalan Modernisme was already evident during that first decade.
 The collectors have worked closely with historians and often loaned works for international exhibitions that included this style.
 Among the events benefiting from such loans recently are the following: